 - Scoped distribution to reduce uncontrolled sprawl

-Tools like AWS Secrets Manager, Azure Key Vault, Google Cloud Secret Manager, and HashiCorp Vault can support these workflows, but they require careful planning and maintenance, especially across multiple environments.
+Tools like AWS Secrets Manager, Azure Key Vault, Google Cloud Secret Manager, and other dedicated vault solutions can support these workflows, but they require careful planning and maintenance, especially across multiple environments.
+It’s also worth noting that secrets managers have limitations when stretched beyond their original design, particularly in dynamic, multi-cloud architectures.

 2) If You Must Use a Long-Lived Credential, Rotate It Automatically